python-websockets/websockets/docs/intro.rst

             message = await producer()
             await websocket.send(message)

+In this example, ``producer`` represents your business logic for generating messages to send on the WebSocket connection.

 :meth:`~protocol.WebSocketCommonProtocol.send` raises a
 :exc:`~exceptions.ConnectionClosed` exception when the client disconnects, which breaks out of the ``while True`` loop.